Shop bad credit car loan rates in 60 seconds

 Some lenders promise 'no credit check car loans'.

-BUT even if a lender does not check your credit history when assessing your application, they WILL need to check that you can afford the loan repayments, based on your income and expenses.
+BUT because of Australia's responsible lending laws, even if a lender does not check your credit history when assessing your application, they WILL need to check that you can afford the loan repayments, based on your income and expenses.

 There is no such thing as guaranteed-approval bad credit car loans in Australia.